Why Personal “graduated” to TeamData today

 Ben Horowitz (bhorowitz) was right after all.
-He told us a few years ago that our model of user-centric data management was all wrong for consumers, but that it just might work in the enterprise.
+He told us a few years ago that our model of user-centric data management was a tough sell for consumers, but that it might work more easily in the enterprise.
 Realizing we weren’t buying, he sent a nice follow up email to encourage us to seriously consider changing our focus.
 We were so convinced we were right I’m not even sure if we wrote back (sorry Ben).

 Today Personal.com and our Personal Data Cloud solution are becoming TeamData, a reflection of our shift toward solving critical information management and data collaboration needs of companies and their employees, as well as with consultants, vendors and customers.

 Enter the enterprise.
 Despite game-changing transformation from team productivity and collaboration solutions in recent years, employees still have to hack their own standalone solutions to organize the information they constantly need to get stuff done — like spreadsheets, notes apps and even contact cards in their address book.
 Meanwhile, email, messaging, calls and in-person interruptions remain the standard for requesting and sharing data.
 Entire classes of jobs continue to exist solely to organize, manage and update information manually for teams and their members.

 Most existing solutions for team productivity excel at unstructured data (e.g. files or notes) or messaging and project management.
 And the few products that understand data, like password managers and digital wallets, are limited in the types of data they manage and their security was not designed for collaboration.